SUBJECT: Voluntary Phased Retirement

 At its February 18, 1998 meeting, the Board of Regents approved the voluntary phased retirement plan under which employees meeting applicable criteria could apply for, and receive if deemed in the "best interests of the University", voluntary phased retirement from the University.
 Under the program approved, the successful applicant would receive a reduced work load for the term of the agreement but continue receiving employee benefits as though she or he were full-time employee of the University.

-Dr. Yelen's half-time assignment would allow the department to reduce the number of PY100 courses offered next year, but would still provide required courses for the psychology majors and the graduate program.
+Dr. Yelen's half-time assignment would allow the department to reduce the number of PY100 courses offered next year, but would still provide required courses for the psychology majors and would continue the services of an experienced advisor.

-The department would not seek a full-time replacement for Dr. Delphine Yelen for the 2000-01 academic year since she would be available to teach the necessary required courses.
+The department would not seek a full-time replacement for Dr. Donald Yelen for the 2000-01 academic year since he would be available to teach the necessary required courses.

 President Farley recommends that the Board approve this voluntary phased retirement request.